 Measuring Urban Sustainability in Transition (MUST)

-The George Washington University with partner institutions in the USA, Canada, Russia, and Sweden have launched a new project Collaborative Research: NNA Collaboratory: Measuring Urban Sustainability in Transition (MUST): Co-Designing Future Arctic Cities in the Anthropocene (2021–2026).
-This NNA Collaboratory project funded by the National Science Foundation, MUST seeks to assess urban sustainability in five case studies cities across the Arctic region, collaborating with local policymakers to address the most pressing issues.
+The George Washington University, along with partner institutions in the USA, Canada, Russia, and Sweden, has launched a new project: Collaborative Research: NNA Collaboratory: Measuring Urban Sustainability in Transition (MUST): Co-Designing Future Arctic Cities in the Anthropocene (2021–2026).
+Funded by the National Science Foundation, MUST seeks to assess urban sustainability in five case studies cities across the Arctic region, collaborating with local policymakers to address the most pressing issues.

 Arctic cities face multiple challenges from social and economic transformations, deteriorating infrastructure, a changing environment, and pressures on their governance systems.
 To respond effectively, mayors, city councils, agency leaders, local citizens and residents, and other stakeholders need a clear set of indicators to help them understand changes in Arctic conditions and provide guidance in devising infrastructure and governance strategies to achieve future prosperity and spur sustainability.